cityofaustin/projects/_projects/OpenGov2018/about/overview.md

 position: 0
 ---

-## Austin's commitments to open government
+## Austin's commitment to open government

 As part of our participation in the international [Open Government Partnership](https://www.opengovpartnership.org/), the City of Austin co-creates -- with the Austin community -- commitments to promote transparency, community engagement, accountability, and technology innovation.
 We joined this partnership and launched our first set of commitments in 2016 and are currently preparing for a new set of open government commitments for 2018-2020.